 Since the taste can be strong (which is a good thing!), I have found the best way to take oregano oil is by diluting several drops of the oil in orange juice, olive oil, or coconut oil.
 However, according to Theresa Ramsey, NMD, if you place a few drops under your tongue and keep them there for several minutes, the strong taste will be minimal and the results will be faster and stronger (because it gets absorbed faster).
 If you prefer not to taste anything, then you can purchase oil of oregano capsules at natural product stores.

 If you prefer to take supplements, use 100 to 150 mg oregano oil capsules in place of the 3 to 4 doses daily.
 To treat a sore throat, you can add 5 to 6 drops of oregano oil to a glass of water and gargle several times a day (I like to place the drops directly in my throat so I'm sure it is doing its magic!).

 Oil of oregano can be given to children, although the strong taste makes convincing them a challenge.
 Fortunately, there are oregano oil supplements specially formulated for youngsters (including natural cinnamon or mint oil to mask the taste of the oregano), and they should be dosed as recommended by the manufacturer.
 You can also add a couple of drops of the liquid to the bottom of their feet and then cover with socks to trap the vapors.
 We call this "pizza feet" in our house.

 You should limit your use of oregano oil to only 7 to 10 days.
-Oil of oregano is not recommended for infants, pregnant women.
+Oil of oregano is not recommended for infants or pregnant women.
 As you should also conclude, using oregano oil while breastfeeding is not recommended.
-Also avoid if you have high blood pressure or heart disease.
+Also, avoid if you have high blood pressure or heart disease.